mikeoliphant/nam-cpu-trainer/README.md

 Note - you'll have to change the Visual Studio version if you are using a different one.
 Also note that instead of "cmake --build", you can just load the .slnx file into Visual Studio and build it there.

 Performance can be highly dependent on compiler.
-In my experience, the best performance can be had with recent versions of clang++.
+In my experience, the **best performance can be had with recent versions of clang++**.

 To use clang on Windows, make sure you have the relevant packages installed using the Visual Studio installer, then add " -T ClangCL" to your CMake commandline.